Explore Your Options for MRSA Treatment

 - Trimethoprim and Sulfamethoxazole

-UPMC Susquehanna provides infectious disease services, offering care to evaluate, diagnose and treat cases of MRSA in central PA.
+UPMC provides infectious disease services, offering care to evaluate, diagnose and treat cases of MRSA in central PA.